dorosch/beanheads-vue/README.md

 > This project is a Vue version inspired by RobertBroersma's React project, [Beanheads](https://github.com/RobertBroersma/beanheads).
 We deeply respect and appreciate the original work.

+## Try It Out

+Want to see Beanheads Vue in action?
+Visit our [Beanheads Vue Generator](https://beanheads-vue.heunsig.com) to create and customize your own avatar!

 ## Getting Started

 Install Beanheads Vue with your preferred package manager.